 WHAT DID WE LEARN?

-The main takeaways from our user research were that students were in need of better time management and accessible communication with their instructors.
-Meanwhile, instructors demonstrated a need to make students more visible and simplify the process of reaching out to students and identifying student feedback and needs.
+The main takeaways from our user research were that students needed better time management and a way to easily communicate with their instructors.
+Meanwhile, instructors demonstrated the need to make student needs more visible and simplify the process of reaching out to students by identifying student feedback and needs.

 FROM STUDENTS